pursuit-curriculum/unit-fundamentals/git/readme.md

 ## Getting started

-The most common way to use Git is via a command-line program called `git`, which lets us transform an ordinary folder into a repository (or `repo` for short) that enables us to track changes to our project.
+The most common way to use Git is via a command-line program called `git`, which lets us transform an ordinary folder into a repository (or `repo`, for short) that enables us to track changes to our project.

 The easiest way to check for Git is to start a terminal window and use `which` at the command line to see if the git executable is already present: